breeze-sandbox/breeze-sandbox.github.io/doc-samples/temp-hire-angular-sequelize.md

 <h1>TempHire app</h1>

-<p>With the domain model behind us, let&rsquo;s take a look inside the app itself.</p>

 <h2>App</h2>

-<p>The App folder contains the core components of the TempHire client: Angular, Client Services, ViewModel code, the HTML Views, and main.js, the script that bundles the app&rsquo;s scripts into a single package.</p>
+<p>The <em>client</em> folder contains the core components of the TempHire client: Angular, Client Services, ViewModel code, the HTML Views, and main.js, the script that bundles the app&rsquo;s scripts into a single package.</p>

 <p>We&rsquo;re assuming you&rsquo;re familiar with the basics, so the most interesting components here are likely App/Angular and App/ Services.</p>